DougProceptra/TravianAssistant/SESSION_CONTEXT.md

 ### Next Critical Step
 **GET THE RESOURCE BAR CODE** - Everything depends on understanding how it works.

+## 📅 SESSION LOG

+### August 21, 2025 - Afternoon Session
+- Fixed village detection issue
+- Implemented safety measures
+- Discovered Resource Bar solution
+- Updated to version 0.4.12+
+- Identified navigation as core problem

+### [Next Session Date]
+- [ ] Update this with progress
+- [ ] Note any new issues
+- [ ] Record decisions made
+- [ ] Document what was tested

 ---
 *Remember: The goal is to enhance gameplay, not interrupt it.
 Resource Bar has already solved this - we just need to learn from it.*
+*KEEP THIS DOCUMENT UPDATED THROUGHOUT YOUR SESSION*